steven-meehan/crafter-gallery-site/README.md

     - `description`: (Required) `string` This is used to set the page's description meta tag.
     - `imageUrl`: (Required) `string` This is used to set the image, Open Graph image and secure image, and the Twitter image meta tags.
     - `imageAltText`: (Required) `string` This is used to set the twitter alternate text meta tag.
+    - `errorPage`: (Required) `boolean` This tells the system if the page requires additional error information.

 [Back to Top](#table-of-contents)